AmpersandTarski/TheToolsWeUse/making-docker-images.md

 docker-compose up -d
 ```

-This command brings all three containers up, for which it requires the file `docker-compose.yml` to be available in the current directory.
+This command brings all three containers up and runs them in the background.
+For this to happen, the file `docker-compose.yml` must be in the current directory.

 I checked whether the containers are running by means of the `docker ps` command.